denise-amiga/vue-after-free/README.md

   13. Install PS Vue from your package installer, make sure `Background Installation` is off press on yes when it asks if you want to install it again (only for 1.01) then install the 1.24 patch.
   14. Reboot your console then open PS Vue you will be told "This service requires you to sign in to PlayStation Network" press OK to continue, run the exploit by pressing on the jailbreak button or configure the autoloader and auto close.
 Note if using HEN before setting up Auto Close please edit the config.js and add 20 seconds to the close delay by writing `20000`.
   * Backup the current save file to a USB via the console settings.
 Resign an `OnlineSave` in case of exploit file corruption.
   15. Optionally after jailbreaking run the [np-fake-signin](https://github.com/Vuemony/vue-after-free/blob/main/README.md#np-fake-signin) payload to avoid the PSN pop-up.
+Lastly in this repo in src/icon is the Vue custom icon.
+If you'd like to set it up FTP to /user/appmeta/CUSA00960 delete icon0.png and place the one from this repo there, then reboot the console.

 ## For Non-Jailbroken PS4 Extended Storage and Save Resign
 ### Extended Storage Setup